FOR572: Advanced Network Forensics and Analysis New

 Take your system-based forensic knowledge onto the wire.
 Incorporate network evidence into your investigations, provide better findings, and get the job done faster.

-Forensic casework that does not include a network component is a rarity in todays environment.
-Performing disk forensics will always be a critical and foundational skill for this career, but overlooking the network component of today's computing architecture is akin to ignoring security camera footage of a crime as it was committed.
-Whether you handle an intrusion incident, data theft case, or employee misuse scenario, the network often has an unparalleled view of the incident.
-Its evidence can provide the proof necessary to show intent, or even definitively prove that a crime actually occurred.
+It is exceedingly rare to work any forensic investigation that doesn't have a network component.
+Endpoint forensics will always be a critical and foundational skill for this career, but overlooking their network communications is akin to ignoring security camera footage of a crime as it was committed.
+Whether you handle an intrusion incident, data theft case, employee misuse scenario, or are engaged in proactive adversary discovery, the network often provides an unparalleled view of the incident.
+Its evidence can provide the proof necessary to show intent, uncover attackers that have been active for months or longer, or may even prove useful in definitively proving a crime actually occurred.